2nd Sunday of Lent

 The parish is still able to reclaim the tax from Gift Aided offertory contributions made by bank transfer.
 It would be helpful to enter your name and Gift Aid envelope number as the reference when making the transfer.

-The details for bank transfers and cheques are as follows:
+The details for bank transfers/standing orders and cheques are as follows:

 St. Alban’s HSBC bank account name: DHN Pelaw St Alban, Sort code: 40-34-18, Account No: 92010984